SUSE-Enceladus/mash/README.md

 The implementation of the Mash is based on a collection of services.
 Each service completes an individual task of the process.
 At present the following services exist:

-- __OBS (retrieval) service__:
+- __Download service__:

-  Images are built in a build service.
-The retrieval service currently relies on [OBS](https://openbuildservice.org/).
-The service Validates that a compute image in OBS meets certain conditions.
+  Images are built in a build service or provided from some other source.
+The download service currently relies on [OBS](https://openbuildservice.org/) or a storage solution (S3 bucket) to provide the image files.
+  For OBS, the service can validate that a compute image in OBS meets certain conditions.
 When conditions are met the image is downloaded locally.
+  For S3 buckets, the images are downloaded directly from the S3 bucket.

 The remaining services have cloud framework specific implementations.
 The services handle communication via a centralized message broker.
 By default MASH has been